sinclairzx81/typebox/readme.md

 ### Conditional Types

-TypeBox supports runtime conditional types with Extends.
-This type performs a structural assignability check against the first (`left`) and second (`right`) arguments and will return either the third (`true`) or fourth (`false`) argument based on the result.
+TypeBox supports runtime conditional types with the Extends function.
+This function performs a structural assignability check against the first (`left`) and second (`right`) arguments and will return either the third (`true`) or fourth (`false`) argument based on the result.
 The conditional types Exclude and Extract are also supported.
 The following shows both TypeScript and TypeBox examples of conditional types.

 ```typescript
 // Extends